Phetchaburi province: Geography

 Phetchaburi is at the north end of the Malay Peninsula, with the Gulf of Thailand to the east and the Tanaosi mountain range forming the boundary to Myanmar.
 Except for these border mountains most of the province is a flat plain.
-With an area of 2915 km2 Kaeng Krachan National Park is Thailand's largest national park, covering nearly half of the province.
+With an area of 2915 km2 Kaeng Krachan National Park is Thailand's largest national park, covering nearly half of the province, along with five other national parks, make up region 3 (Phetchaburi branch).
 It protects mostly rain forests in the mountains along the boundary to Myanmar, but also the Kaeng Krachan Reservoir is part of the park.
-The total forest area is 3,562 km² or 57.7 percent of provincial area.
+The total forest area is 3,562 km² or 57.7% of provincial area.
 The only significant river of the province is the Phetchaburi River.

 History

 Originally, Phetchaburi was known as "Pipeli" (พลิพลี), or "Pribpri" (พริบพรี) as it used to be one of the southern kingdoms in Thai history alike to Tambralinga.
 Its name was recorded in De la Louère's memo during the reign of King Narai in the middle of the Ayutthaya period.

-In 1860 King Rama IV built a palace near the city of Phetchaburi, commonly known as Khao Wang, but its official name is Phra Nakhon Khiri.
+Phetchaburi has been the location of multiple summer palaces commissioned by various kings.
+In 1860, King Rama IV built a palace near the city of Phetchaburi, commonly known as Khao Wang, but its official name is Phra Nakhon Khiri.
 Next to the palace the king built a tower for his astronomical observations.
 On the adjoining hill is the royal temple Wat Phra Kaeo.

+In 1910, King Rama V, constructed Phra Ram Ratchaniwet, now also known as Ban Puen Palace, slightly further south of Khao Wang.
+This was completed in the reign of King Rama VI, who also constructed Mrigadayavan Palace in 1923. in Cha-am district.